rmoestl/C-3PO/README.md

 **Hint**: you can put the **/bin** directory within the install directory to your operating system's search **PATH**.
 This way C-3PO will always be available on the command line.
 This is very useful when developing C-3PO and building a website with C-3PO at the same time.

+### Solution log

+#### Decide which absolute asset URLs to consider when fingerprinting assets, 2020-04-22
+When fingerprinting an asset, which hostnames are considered to be the same when it comes to replacing an absolute URL to this asset with its fingerprinted counterpart?
+Suppose the base URL is https://example.com.
+Should https://www.example.com be considered the same?
+For example, should https://www.example.com/css/main.css be replaced by https://www.example.com/css/main.<fingerprint>.css given the base URL (defined in `.c3posettings`) is https://example.com?

+This would be a cool feature for sure.
+But the problem is the implementation.
+Unless you would also consider something like https://blog.example.com and https://www.blog.example.com the same, finding out the *lower-level domain* (the "example" in example.com, the "foo" in foo.ac.at, sometimes also called *second-level domain*) isn't easy at all.
+First and foremost, because top-level domains can have two levels as well, such as foo.ac.at.
+Hence, the common advice is to use Guava's [InternetDomainName](https://github.com/google/guava/blob/ff9fb8d30edbba5357615ecebf69120f1de556f7/android/guava/src/com/google/common/net/InternetDomainName.java) class.
+It uses generated regular expressions to recognize valid top-level domains.
+Whenever a new top-level domain gets introduced, these regular expressions need to be adapted and regenerated.

+I decided not to support that feature because I didn't want to introduce a big library like Guava for such a small win.
+Also, it is questionable to reference one's assets through absolute URLs anyways and doing so by using either the non-www or www variant even more so.
+Just think about changing the domain name one time.
+You've got to change all those absolute URLs.
+Use relative URLs instead.

 ## More Resources
 If you want to dive deeper into C-3PO, have a look into the Wiki.